apostrophecms/mechanic/README.md

 ### Backends for certain URL paths only

-You can configure a backend to respond only to URLs with a certain path prefix.
-If you do so, traffic for that prefix is sent only to them:
+You can configure a backend exclusively for with a certain path prefix:

 ```
 mechanic update mysite --backends=3000,3001:/ci-server